LetsScrapeData/scraper/start/readme.md

 * <b>para</b>: parameter defines what data is scraped or controls web scraping process
 * <b>action</b>: what to do for scraping data
 * <b>domainId</b>: a template must be associated with a domainId identified domain, which is a attribute of template
-* <b>tabname</b>: the name of the data table that stores the scraped data, and a template can have multiple data tables or not; the domainId associated with tabname must be the same as that of the template
+* <b>tabname</b>: the name of the datatable that stores the scraped data, and a template can have multiple datatables or not; the domainId associated with tabname must be the same as that of the template
 * <b>loc</b>: [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors) or [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath), which is used to select the elements from which to extract the desired data; [CSS selector](/start/cssSelector) is recommended because LetsScrapeData extension supports automatic prompts for ID, class, and attribute selector

 ### Components of a template
 A template consists of two components:
 * Template Config: a XML file that defines attributes, parameters, actions and basic lang information of template.
 * Template Lang: many json files that define multilingual information for template, parameters, tabnames.
-It is optional because template config contains the basic lang information(name & description of template and parameters, nickname of data table's columns).
+It is optional because template config contains the basic lang information(name & description of template and parameters, nickname of datatable's columns).

 ### Design a simple template